Ribbonlength of families of folded ribbon knots: Introduction

 \end{theorem}

-Theorem~\ref{thm:pq-torus} implies that the trefoil knot, $T(3,2)$, can be constructed with a folded ribbonlength of 5.
-This is much smaller than previous known bounds (\cite{Kauf05,KMRT,Tian}).
-Theorem~\ref{thm:pq-torus} then enables us to prove the following.
+Theorem~\ref{thm:pq-torus} implies that the trefoil knot $T(3,2)$ can be constructed with a folded ribbonlength of 6.
+This is smaller than the previous known bounds (\cite{Kauf05,KMRT,Tian}).
+When we restrict our attention just to $T(p,2)$ torus knots, and use the fact that $T(p,2)$ and $T(2,p)$ torus knots are equivalent, then Theorem~\ref{thm:pq-torus} gives us a new proof of Theorem~\ref{thm:2p-torus}.
+If we then look at torus knots with $p,q>2$, Theorem~\ref{thm:pq-torus} then enables us to prove the following.